 The best place to keep your honey is in a kitchen cabinet, which will provide the perfect temperature.
 Pantries are usually fine as well, as long as they are not very cold.
-Cold temperatures make honey crystallize, which means that it will happen even faster if you keep it in the fridge.
+Cold temperatures make honey crystallize, meaning it will happen even faster if you keep it in the fridge.

 How Long Does Honey Last

-So why does store-bought honey come with an expiration date written on the label?
-Every food has to be sold with a best by date to protect the seller.
+So why does store-bought honey have an expiration date written on the label?
+Every food has to be sold with a best-by date to protect the seller.
 While some foods should be eaten before that date, honey can usually be safely consumed after that.